MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Word.FileSave.ActFConfirmSaveDocCoreQuerySave

 This event indicates Office Word prompts the user to save changes when it tries to close the document.
 It allows Microsoft to monitor whether save-at-quit works as expected to avoid document data loss.
 The event monitors whether save-at-quit is working as expected.
-It is also used to calculated monthly active users/devices and cloud reliability metrics.
+It's also used to calculated monthly active users/devices and cloud reliability metrics.

 The following fields are collected: